villhei/elixirtut/elixir_web/app/chapters/conditionals.md

 ** (CompileError) iex:11: unbound variable _
 ```

 Elixir also provides a special match condition with the underscore symbol `_`.
-The underscore reads: Match against whatever value and ignore the results.
-The condition will always yield a match but the underscore is always unbound.
+The underscore reads: "Match against whatever value and ignore the results."
+The condition will always yield a match but the underscore is always unbound and the right-hand side of the match is discarded.

-The underscore is a syntactic sugar to allow the programmer easily produce an exhaustive match condition and to be explicit about the intention to ignore a value.
+The underscore is syntactic sugar to allow the programmer easily produce an exhaustive match condition and to be explicit about the intention to ignore a value.